 Counselling Services helps students with mental-health concerns, social and personal issues and career choices.
 Through individualized sessions, group workshops, referrals and self-help resources, Counsellors support students in building self-awareness, resilience and skills that foster academic success and personal growth.

-Students can book an appointment to meet with a Counsellor virtually by sending a MIO to Josie Cavaliere, Student Services Administrative Technician.
+Students can book an appointment to meet with a member of Counselling Services virtually by sending a MIO to Josie Cavaliere, Student Affairs Administrative Technician.
 Students must complete a consent form before their first session.